Cost, Insurance and Freight (CIF) Meaning

-In simple words, it is an expense that is incurred by the supplier for covering all the costs such as freight and insurance against the loss of goods due to damage, theft, etc to a purchaser’s order during the time when the goods are in transit.
+In simple words, it is an expense that is incurred by the supplier for covering all the costs such as freight and insurance against the loss of goods due to damage, theft, etc. to a purchaser’s order when the goods are in transit.
 CIF contract term defines that the liability of a buyer begins from the time when the liability of a seller ends.

 How does It Work?

-- Cost, insurance and freight option get relatively more expensive for the buyers in comparison to the free onboard option.
-It still puts a burden on the seller regarding the goods that are shipped whereas free on board in a way relieves the stress of the seller once the goods are loaded on board.
+- Cost, Insurance, and Freight option gets relatively more expensive for the buyers in comparison to the Free Onboard Option.
+The former puts a burden on the seller for the shipped goods.
+Whereas the latter, in a way, relieves the stress of the seller once the goods loaded on board.